brentwoo/festival_proj/README.md

 At minimum you need the Festival System source, lexicon distributions appropriate for desired voices, a speech database, and the Edinburgh Speech Tools Library.

 The lexicons support different voices.
 CMU is required for American English voices, OALD is required for British English voices, and POSLEX is required for both BrE and AmE voices.
-(Note: OALD is only free for non-commercial use)
+(Note: OALD is only free for non-commercial use) A list of all available voices is given here (http://festvox.org/docs/manual-1.4.3/festival_24.html#SEC97).

 For the default, simple American English male voice, get these files.